 Certain ingredients don't play nice with retinol (some acids and benzoyl peroxide, for example) but you can use these with bakuchiol without any fear that you're doing damage or rendering one of your products useless.

 Oskia thinks so highly of bakuchiol that they reformulated their Super 16 serum to include the retinol-like ingredient.
-This serum is packed with collagen-boosting ingredients that leaves the skin hydrated and protected (thanks to the antioxidant benefits housed inside this bottle too).
+This serum is packed with collagen-boosting ingredients that leave the skin hydrated and protected (thanks to the antioxidant benefits housed inside this bottle too).
 Use it morning and night and take your glow game up a notch.

 Bakuchiol is the star of the show in this anti-aging cream from Ren.
 Use it morning and night for a complexion that is smoother, plumper and more lifted.